Alessandro-Dodon/progresa/README.md

 ## User Guide

-## User Guide

 1. **Setup**:
    - Ensure R and Quarto are installed.
    - Download the `Progresa.dta` file and place it in the same directory as the scripts (a relative path is used).
-   - Quarto requires additional dependencies such as Pandoc and LaTeX (for PDF rendering).
-Ensure these are installed if needed.
+   - Quarto requires additional dependencies such as Pandoc and LaTeX (for PDF) and a web browser (for HTML rendering).
+Ensure these are installed if needed by running the following in the R console:
+     ```r
+     install.packages("tinytex")  # Install the TinyTeX package
+     tinytex::install_tinytex()    # Install TinyTeX (LaTeX distribution)
+     ```
+     Quarto **already includes Pandoc**, so no separate installation is required.

 2. **Execution**:
    - Render the `ProgresaEssay.qmd` file to an HTML file using Quarto, or alternatively run it chunk by chunk.